Troubleshoot policies and profiles and in Intune

 On the start menu, type UAC to open the User Account Control settings.

 Move the notification slider to the default setting.

 ERROR: Cannot obtain the value from the computer, 0x80041013

 Occurs if the time on the local system is out of sync by five minutes or more.
-If the time on the local computer is out of sync, secure transactions will fail because the time stamps will be invalid.
+If the time on the local computer is out of sync, secure transactions fail because the time stamps are invalid.

-To resolve this issue, set the local system time as close as possible to Internet time, or to the time set on the domain controllers on the network.
+To resolve this issue, set the local system time as close as possible to Internet time.
+Or, set it to the time on the domain controllers on the network.